Hurricane Maria strengthens again as it heads toward Turks and Caicos

 "My home is no longer a home," he said.
 "Hasn't hit me yet, but it will."

-Trump declared that a major disaster exists in the territory of the US Virgin Islands and ordered Federal aid to supplement recovery efforts.
+Trump declared that a major disaster exists in the US Virgin Islands and ordered federal aid to supplement recovery efforts.

 Virgin Group founder Richard Branson rode out Hurricane Irma in his wine cellar on his private island in the British Virgin Islands.
 He spoke to CNN's "New Day," giving the message: "Climate change is real."